 To write an article or not to write an article – that is a question you might ask yourself, regardless if you consider yourself to be a writer or not.
 If you answer yes, which I hope you do, then what’s next?.
-Over recent decades, the attention span of people has shrunk, and it’s becoming harder and harder to keep anybody interested and focused on something for a long time.
+Over recent decades, people’s attention span has shrunk, and it’s becoming harder and harder to keep anybody interested and focused on something for a long time.
 That’s why learning how to write an article fast that people would devour through the end is a critical skill you should learn and practice.
 In this guide, I’ll go over the best practices of writing an article from concept to completion with step-by-step instructions.

 Writing an Article Common Issues